Anterior Knee Pain / Knee Popping and Locking

 Anterior Knee Pain

-All of these diagnoses are synonymous with anterior (front of the knee) knee pain.
+All of these symptoms can produce anterior (front of the knee) knee pain.
 Often times the pain associated with all of these diagnoses is a result of poor tracking of the patella (knee cap).
 The mal-tracking of the patella in the femoral groove is usually related to a few problems:

 Tight lower extremity musculature can cause compression of the patella into the femoral groove by creating direct pressure (quads) or excessive flexion of the knee (hamstrings & calves).
 In addition, other tight muscles can cause the patella to pull out of the femoral groove.
 Therefore, both of these scenarios can cause significant pain, inflammation and possibly arthritis if left untreated resulting in a very painful and debilitating condition.